YashRaj2407/small-games-collection/README.md

 # small-games-collection
-A collection of small JavaScript games.
-Currently includes Rock–Paper–Scissors
+A collection of small JavaScript games built with HTML, CSS, and JavaScript.